apache/parquet-format/Encryption.md

 #### AAD prefix

-A file writer passes an AAD prefix string upon file creation, that helps to differentate it from other files and datasets.
+A file writer passes an AAD prefix string upon file creation, that allows to differentate it from other files and datasets.
 The reader should know this string apriori, or should be able to retrieve and verify it, using a convention accepted in the organization.
-For example, if a convention is to use the table name and date as the AAD prefix, the writer of a May 23 version of employee table will use "employee_23_05_2018" as an AAD prefix (and as the file name).
-The reader that needs to process the May 23 table, knows the AAD must be "employee_23_05_2018", without relying on the name of the encrypted file.
+For example, if the convention is to use a table name and date as the AAD prefix, a writer of a May 23 version of an employee table will use "employees_23_05_2018" as an AAD prefix (and as the file name).
+The reader that needs to process the May 23 table, knows the AAD must be "employees_23_05_2018", without relying on the name of the encrypted file.

 The `AesGcmV1` and `AesGcmCtrV1` structures contain an optional `aad_metadata` field that can be used by a reader to retrieve the AAD prefix string used for file enciphering.
 The maximal allowed length of `aad_metadata` is 512 bytes.
 If organization works with a number of different AAD construction methods, the `aad_metadata` can contain the method details.
-For example, the `aad_metadata` can be "MM_DD_YY" - then the reader will know the AAD prefix is "employee_05_23_18".
+For example, the `aad_metadata` can be "MM_DD_YY" - then the reader will know the AAD prefix is "employees_05_23_18".

 Alternatively, the `aad_metadata` can contain the AAD prefix itself.
 In this case, the reader must be able to verify its validity.
-For example, if the AAD prefix stored in `aad_metadata` is "employee_23May2018", the reader should know it is fine, but if the `aad_metadata` stores "employee_23May2016" - the version is wrong.
+For example, if the AAD prefix stored in `aad_metadata` is "employees_23May2018", the reader should know it is fine, but if the `aad_metadata` stores "employees_23May2016" - the version is wrong.

-### AAD suffix
+#### AAD suffix

 Sometimes, a number of encrypted columns have their file offset either directly visible or possible to infer from other metadata.
-This might be exploited for attacks on file integrity (such as replacement of column pages in row group 0 by pages from the same column in row group 1.).
-While these attacks succeed under rare conditions and in any case don't harm data confidentiality - they can be prevented by using the column and row group identity as a part of the GCM AAD formation.
-Therefore, the `PageHeader` structures and the pages (in case of AES_GCM_V1) are enciphered using an AAD suffix built by direct concatenation of two parts: the row group offset in the file (8 bytes, little endian) and the column name (for nested columns, a concatenated path with "." separator).
+This might be exploited for attacks on file integrity (such as replacement of column pages in row group 0 by pages from the same column in row group 1).
+While these attacks succeed under rare conditions and in any case don't harm data confidentiality - they can be prevented by using the column and row group identity as a part of GCM AAD formation.
+Therefore, the `PageHeader` structures and the pages (in case of AES_GCM_V1) are enciphered using an AAD suffix built by direct concatenation of two parts: the row group offset in the file (8 bytes, little endian) and the column name (for nested columns, a concatenated path with "." separator) serialized with the UTF-8 charset.
-All other column-specific structures (`ColumnIndex`, `OffsetIndex`; and sometimes
-`ColumnMetaData`, see below) are enciphered using the same AAD suffix.
+All other column-specific structures (`ColumnIndex`, `OffsetIndex`; and sometimes `ColumnMetaData`, see below) are enciphered using the same AAD suffix.
+The footer, if encrypted (see below), uses only the AAD prefix part, since there are no other footers in the file and an AAD suffix is not needed.

 ## File Format